Lash-L/home-assistant.io/source/_integrations/snoo.markdown

 ha_integration_type: integration
 ---

-Snoo's are a smart bassinet that help get your baby to sleep and help keep them asleep.
+The Snoo is a smart bassinet that helps get your baby to sleep and helps keep them asleep.

 ## Installing the integration
 This integration follows standard integration installation.
 No extra steps are required.